Tao-11-chen/-rencontre-.github.io/_posts/2022-1-20-Alexnet-Together-With-CNN.md

   **Advantages**:Compared with traditional NN network,it has:
   - less arguments:convolution is better than normal connection
   - heigher accuracy:better extracted features
-  - faster training rate:because of less arguments
+  - faster training rate:because of less parameters

 ### Structure